 To wash your hands, use soap and water.
 Always clean the palms, the top surfaces, between the fingers, and up the wrists.
 Short fingernails help maintain cleanliness.

 According to the CDC, plain soap works the best.
-Studies have shown that antibacterial soaps and cleaners are possibly linked to antibiotic-resistant infections.
-And they don't kill germs much better than regular soap.
+Studies have shown that there is no added benefit in using antibacterial soaps and cleaners.
+They may be linked to antibiotic-resistant infections.
 Alcohol-based antibacterial hand sanitizers can come in handy when there is no water for washing.
+But they don't work against all viruses, including norovirus.
 Follow this method for good handwashing:

 Use soap and warm running water.